dhth/hours/README.md

 ✨ Overview
 ---

-"hours" is a CLI app that allows you to track time on tasks you care about.
+`hours` is a CLI app that allows you to track time on tasks you care about.

-"hours" is intended for users who want to do some sort of time tracking for their projects, but don't want to use an overly complicated app or website to do so.
-It has a simple and minimalistic UI; almost everything in it can be achieved with one or two keypresses.
+It is intended for users who want to do some sort of time tracking for their projects, but don't want to use an overly complicated app or website to do so.
+It has a simple and minimalistic UI; almost everything in `hours` can be achieved with one or two keypresses.

 💾 Install
 ---